OpenTTD/nile-library/README.md

 # nile-library - Library supporting nile

-This repository contains the libirary that supports OpenTTD's translation tool `nile`.
+This repository contains the library that supports OpenTTD's translation tool `nile`.

 This library for example validates if a translation is valid for a given base-string, and converts base-strings into a translatable form.